Our objectives

 Asset purchases and sales

-We hold a stock of purchased assets through the Asset Purchase Facility (APF) as part of quantitative easing (QE), which is currently being reduced as QE is unwound.
+We hold a stock of purchased assets through the Asset Purchase Facility (APF) as part of QE, which is being reduced as QE is unwound.
 Our stock of purchases includes assets in the form of government and corporate bonds with the aim of lowering the ‘yield’ or ‘interest rate’ on those assets.
 This incentivises investors to move funds into other types of assets.
 In turn that feeds through to lower interest rates offered on loans for households and businesses, since rates on government bonds tend to affect other interest rates in the economy.

 In February 2022, the MPC decided to begin to reduce its stock of asset purchases by no longer reinvesting maturing government and corporate bonds, and by a programme of corporate bond sales.
-In August 2022, the MPC announced its intention to commence a UK government bond sales programme, subject to economic and market conditions being judged appropriate at the time of a confirmatory vote.
-In September 2022, the MPC agreed to reduce the stock of UK government bond purchases by an amount of £80 billion over the next twelve months, comprising both maturing gilts and gilt sales, to a total of £758 billion.
+In August 2022, the MPC announced its intention to start a UK government bond sales programme, subject to economic and market conditions being judged appropriate at the time of a confirmatory vote.
+In September 2022, the MPC agreed to reduce the stock of UK government bond purchases by £80 billion over the next twelve months, comprising both maturing gilts and gilt sales, to a total of £758 billion.

-The ultimate private sector owners of these types of assets are primarily non-banks, so the majority of our purchased assets were previously held by these investors and they are likely to play an important role in absorbing any assets sold.
+The ultimate private sector owners of these types of asset are primarily non-banks, so the majority of our purchased assets were previously held by these investors and they are likely to play an important role in absorbing any assets sold.
 Banks and broker-dealers act as intermediaries in the process.

 We carry out any asset purchase or sale operations for monetary policy purchases in a transparent and non-discretionary manner.
 The competitive auction element of the operations uses our Btender system.